 Key thematic areas for INTERPOL-UN cooperation in counter-terrorism efforts include the threat posed by foreign terrorist fighters, the use of biometrics for effective identification of combatants, and the increasing nexus between terrorism and organized crime.

-As of December 2018, INTERPOL is now one of two non-UN members of the Global Counter-Terrorism Coordination Compact, whose membership consists of 36 UN entities.
+In December 2018, INTERPOL became one of three non-UN members of the Global Counter-Terrorism Coordination Compact, whose membership consists of 39 UN entities.
 This Compact is key to global counter-terrorism efforts in terms of strengthening coordination and preventing the duplication of efforts.

-INTERPOL is one of 22 members of the Inter-Agency Coordination Group against Trafficking in Persons (ICAT), a policy forum which promotes a coordinated approach, including victim protection and support.
+INTERPOL is a member of the Inter-Agency Coordination Group against Trafficking in Persons (ICAT), a policy forum which promotes a coordinated approach, including victim protection and support.

 Under the UN Global Compact for Safe, Orderly and Regular Migration, we cooperate to combat the smuggling of migrants, ensuring that the victim’s interests are always put first.

 INTERPOL, in its capacity as a Permanent Observer of the UN, is taking part in the current Ad Hoc Committee to Elaborate a Comprehensive International Convention on Countering the Use of Information and Communications Technologies for Criminal Purposes.